ScanMountGoat/Smush-Material-Research/docs/content/post_processing/postprocessing/index.md

 <img src="bloom_threshold.png" height="auto" width="auto">

 ## Code Sample
 The post processing shader code translated to GLSL is listed below.
-This is shader code is also used for Cross Mod's rendering.
+This is shader code is also used for SSBH Editor's rendering.

 ```glsl
 vec3 GetPostProcessingResult(vec3 linear)